 - Place egg, maple syrup, carrots, and vanilla in a small bowl; whisk to combine.

-- In a larger bowl, combine almond flour, coconut flakes, baking powder, cinnamon, ginger, and salt; mix well.
-Add the softened coconut oil and combine using a pastry cutter (or your fingers) until the mixture resembles coarse meal.
+- In a larger bowl, combine almond flour, coconut flakes, baking powder, cinnamon, ginger, nutmeg, and salt; mix well.
+Add the coconut oil and combine using a pastry cutter (or your hands) until the mixture resembles coarse meal.

-- Drizzle egg mixture over the flour mixture and then toss the mixture together with a rubber spatula until everything appears moistened.
+- Drizzle egg mixture over the flour mixture and combine with a rubber spatula until everything appears moistened.
 Fold in walnuts.
 (Dough will be a little wet/sticky.)
 Work the dough into a ball with floured hands and transfer to prepared baking sheet.
 Press into a neat 8″ disc and cut into 8 equal wedges with a sharp knife.
+Sprinkle turbinado sugar overtop.

-- Bake for 23 to 25 minutes, or until lightly golden.
-Remove from the oven and allow to cool for 30 minutes before cutting through into 8 wedges.
+- Bake for 23 to 25 minutes, until golden.
+Remove from oven and allow to cool for 30 minutes before cutting through into 8 wedges.

-- Lastly, prepare glaze by whisking powdered sugar and orange juice together; drizzle lightly over scones right before serving.
+- Prepare glaze by gradually whisking orange juice into powdered sugar until desired consistency is achieved.
+Drizzle glaze over scones right before serving.